Supporting a Neurodiverse Trainee

 7. Additional Resources

-Resources including GMC and NICE guidance, networks, societies including dyslexia, dyscalculia, dyspraxia, autism, ADHD.
+Resources including GMC and NICE guidance, networks and societies.
+These resources cover dyslexia, dyscalculia, dyspraxia, autism, ADHD.